The cost of livestock varies wildly from breed to breed and from year to year.

 We’ve taken a look at some record-breaking animals and the most expensive livestock breeds sold in the UK.
 These are not the normal “run of the mill” animals, these are usually carefully bred for the purpose of being sold at auction and/or continuing a breeding line.

-Because of the cost of these animals and the long investment time, farmers often seek special livestock financing to help with the purchase.
+Because of the cost of these animals and the long investment time, farmers often seek special livestock finance to help with the purchase.

 These animals are investments!